 She resurrected the training journal she had created and used when teaching her previous trackers.
 Her rescue dog V-scored at his first trial and she offered the log book to a publisher.
 Contracts for more books on animal care and training followed.
 Lisa’s articles and essays have appeared in magazines and anthologies.

 Her first novel, the book club thriller Orchids and Stone, debuted in 2016.
 Her suspense novel, The Measure of the Moon, was released in 2017.
-The Clincher (2018) debuted her new mystery series featuring Rainy Dale, a young woman horseshoer, followed by Dead Blow (2019), with Forging Fire coming in 2020.
+The Clincher (2018) debuted her new mystery series featuring Rainy Dale, a young woman horseshoer, followed by Dead Blow (2019), and Forging Fire in 2020.